LucasionGS/Toxen/README.md

 - Full Song Refresh list (For when adding or removing music manually)

 ## Working on
-- Setting music folder from within settings, forcing the user to set it in settings before trying to use the software

 ## Completed from Todo List
 - Allow more than just jpg files (Added support for png, autoconverts to jpg in folder if dropped in app)
+- Volume changer
+- Setting music folder from within settings
+- Refresh files when changing directory in settings
+- Add Buttons
+  - Shuffle

 ## Known bugs
 - Visualizer